Floquet Non-Bloch Formalism for a Non-Hermitian Ladder: From Theoretical Framework to Topolectrical Circuits: Floquet GBZ via Magnus expansion: non Bloch invariants

-where $\mathcal{T}$ denotes time ordering and $H_{\text{eff}}$ represents the effective time-independent Hamiltonian which has a direct correspondence with the Floquet Hamiltonian discussed earlier.
-However, due to the emergence of effective longer-range hoppings under driving, $H_{\text{eff}}$ obtained in this manner does not always retain the original chiral symmetry of the undriven model.
-Interestingly, the symmetry properties of the effective Hamiltonian can depend on the chosen time frame within a period, and different choices of the period can yield $H_{\text{eff}}$ possessing different symmetries or nothing at all.
-To restore the required symmetries, it becomes necessary to identify an intermediate time (in our case $t=T/2$) that symmetrically divides the cycle into two equivalent parts.
-Let $F$ and $G$ denote the time evolution of the first and second part of the cycle respectively, that is,

-Now, suppose if these two segments are chiral symmetric partner to each other, one can then construct two symmetric time frame operators, namely, $\hat{U}_1 = \hat{F} \hat{G}$ and $\hat{U}_2 = \hat{G} \hat{F}$, which not only reproduce the same quasi-energy spectrum as the original effective Hamiltonian, but also recover the symmetries associated with the static model that were otherwise lost in the driven scenario.
-Although examining the geometric winding in either of the symmetric time frames provides insight into the topological characteristics of the system, it does not offer a complete description of the number or type of edge modes present.
-Rather, depending on the periodic table of Floquet topological insulators \cite{RoyHarper2017}, each nontrivial phase in the system can be characterized by a pair of winding numbers, $\nu_{0}$ and $\nu_{\pi}$ given as,
+Consequently, these two segments are chiral symmetric partner to each other, and one can construct two symmetric time frame operators, namely, $\hat{U}_1 = \hat{F} \hat{G}$ and $\hat{U}_2 = \hat{G} \hat{F}$, which not only reproduce the same quasi-energy spectrum as the original effective Hamiltonian, but also recover the symmetries associated with the static model that were otherwise lost in the driven scenario.
+Furthermore, depending on the periodic table of Floquet topological insulators \cite{RoyHarper2017}, each nontrivial phase in the system can be then characterized by a pair of winding numbers, $\nu_{0}$ and $\nu_{\pi}$ given as,